hatemhosny/racing-bars/website/docs/documentation/options.md

 The CSS required by the charts are injected into the top of the head element of the HTML document.
 This allows usage with a single script tag.
-The injected CSS is scoped to the element specified in the [`selector`](#selector) option.
+The injected CSS is scoped to the [container element](./api.md#race).
-You may wish to disable this behaviour and have control on CSS.
+You may wish to disable this behavior and have control on CSS.
 To do this set the option `injectStyles` to `false`, and no CSS will be injected

 - Type: `boolean`